pnrobinson/phenopacketObfuscator/README.rst

 writes the altered phenopackets to a new directory (*obfuscated*).

-There are three modes to run this app in.
+There are several modes to run this app in.
 All modes start with a collection of phenopackets in some directory.
 All phenopackets are read, and obfuscated phenopackets are output to a new directory.